The Missouri Homestead Exemption

 Federal Nonbankruptcy Exemptions

-Property Protected by the Missouri Homestead Exemption
+Protecting Property With the Missouri Homestead Exemption

-But suppose you lived in multiple states during the two years before filing for bankruptcy.
-In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+If you lived in multiple states during the two years before filing for bankruptcy, you'd use the exemptions of the state you lived in for the majority of the 180 days before the two years immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
-Learn more about filing for bankruptcy after moving to a new state.

 Need More Bankruptcy Help?

-We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
+However, online articles and resources can't address all bankruptcy issues and aren't written with the facts of your particular case in mind.
 The best way to protect your assets in bankruptcy is by hiring a local bankruptcy lawyer.

 Get Professional Help